 (vi) to list/float on a quoted exchange such as the NYSE/NASDAQ/FTSE100.

-Which valuation methodology to adopt depends on the circumstances surrounding the valuation and the nature of the company in question – for instance, companies with on-going operations (a going concern) or those faced by a forced sale or winding up situation may all require valuations.
+How do you determine company valuation?
+The methodology to adopt depends on the circumstances surrounding the valuation and the nature of the company in question – for instance, companies with ongoing operations (a going concern) or those faced by a forced sale or winding up situation may all require valuations.
 Other valuation considerations include: